miquelht13/UAS-PROJECT/README.md

 Hello there :D !

-In here you can find some codes in python3 used in a university UAS project.
+In here you can find some codes in python3 used for an university UAS project.

 Initial Codes:
 - Code to learn how you can detect a color by using an image